NewcoderM/BookVerse/readme.md

 # Testing

 ## Code Validation
-BookVerse was tested with HTML and CSS validators and it got many problems and I am trying to resolve all the issues.
+BookVerse was tested with HTML and CSS validators.
+With HTML validator it got 8 problems and with CSS Validator, it doesn't have any problems.

 ![W3C HTML Validator](html-test.jpeg)